 Month 3: Weeks 9 to 13

-You've waited so patiently, but now that you've passed the 12 week milestone, it's time to shout it to the world!
-You're pregnant!
+You've been waiting patiently.
+Now that you've passed the 12-week milestone, it's time to shout the news to the world: You're pregnant!

 Second Trimester: Weeks 14 to 26

-How far along am I?
-Well, if you are in the second trimester, chances are, you are starting to feel great after many weeks of not being able to eat much, or not being able to hold anything down.
+Welcome to the second trimester of your pregnancy!
+Chances are, you are starting to feel great after many weeks of not being able to eat much because you're not able to hold anything down.
 The second trimester is often the time when women feel the best during their pregnancy.

 Month 4: Weeks 14 to 17

-Although the unpleasant symptoms of early pregnancy might be starting to taper off, other symptoms may be setting in.
+Although the unpleasant symptoms of early pregnancy might be tapering off, other symptoms may be setting in.

-If you need even more affirmation, listen to that precious, little heartbeat at your next checkup because you will almost certainly hear it at this point!
+If you need even more affirmation, listen to that precious little heartbeat at your next checkup—you will almost certainly hear it at this point.

 Month 5: Weeks 18 to 21

-If this is not your first rodeo with pregnancy, then most likely you’ve been able to feel the baby’s first kicks!
+If this is not your first rodeo with pregnancy, then you’ve most likely been able to feel the baby’s first kicks!
 If this is your first pregnancy, you might still have a few weeks before you’ll feel anything.
-The first movements are often described as a “fluttery” feeling, like gas bubbles, but it can very well be gas, and not the baby!
+The first movements are often described as a “fluttery” feeling, like gas bubbles.
+Do note that it could very well be gas and not the baby!

-Want to know what you’re having?
-Well, that’s great because if you haven’t had an ultrasound yet, you’ll need one around this time to make sure the baby is growing nice and healthy, and you always have the option of finding out the gender during this scan!
+Want to know if you’re having a boy or a girl?
+If you haven’t had an ultrasound yet, you’ll need one around this time to make sure the baby is growing nice and healthy.
+You always have the option of finding out your baby's gender during this scan!

 Month 6: Weeks 22 to 26

-There is a really good chance that by now, you can feel your baby moving.
-If you still don’t know, wait a few more weeks!
-As long as there is a healthy heartbeat during your checkups, the movements will come all in good time.
+By now, you should feel your baby moving.
+If you still don’t know, wait a few more weeks.
+As long as there is a healthy heartbeat during your checkups, the movements will come in good time.

-This is also a great time to start taking birthing classes, especially if you are planning on a natural, unmedicated birth or home birth.
+- This is a great time to start taking birthing classes, especially if you are planning on a natural and unmedicated birth or home birth.

-It’s important to learn how to manage your labor, and important to know what you want for you labor and demand it.
-It’s your body, your labor, and your baby; you’re in charge!
+- It’s important to learn how to manage your labor and decide what you want for your labor and demand it.
+It’s your body, your labor, and your baby—you’re in charge!

 Third Trimester: Weeks 27 to 40

 How far along am I?
-Ahh.. the home stretch known as the third trimester!
-This period of pregnancy is filled with a whole different host of surprises from seeing your baby move in your tummy, to stretch marks, and giving up wearing pants entirely.
+Ah, the home stretch that is known as the third trimester!
+This period of pregnancy is filled with a whole different host of surprises such as seeing your baby move in your tummy, getting stretch marks, and giving up wearing pants entirely.

 You might also be surprised with a baby shower from your friends and family.
-What a great why to get your mind off those third trimester discomforts!
+What a great way to get your mind off those third-trimester discomforts!

 Month 7: Weeks 27 to 30